-Posted by Munisha to International Retreat 2014 on Wed, 28 May, 2014 - 11:39Mariana Hermoso is a young film-maker from Mexico City.
+By Munisha on Wed, 28 May, 2014 - 11:39Mariana Hermoso is a young film-maker from Mexico City.
 She’s also one of the eight women taking part in the Young Women’s Dharma Life Course at Adhisthana and doing a huge amount of work on the International Retreat.
 She offers her impressions of last weekend.

 After a week of hard organisational work led by the Buddhafield and Adhisthana teams, the fourth Triratna International Retreat took place at Adhisthana.